3 Shot At Vineyard-Area Home Once Rented By Former Sacramento Kings Player Willie Cauley-Stein

-SACRAMENTO COUNTY (CBS13) – Deputies are searching for a man suspected of shooting three of his roommates at a Vineyard-area home that was at one point rented by former Sacramento Kings player Willie Cauley-Stein.
+SACRAMENTO COUNTY (CBS13) – Deputies say the man suspected of shooting three of his roommates at a Vineyard-area home has been arrested.

 According to the Sacramento County Sheriff’s Office, the shooting happened around 5:30 a.m.
 Friday on Clover Ranch Drive.